 The limbic system is also called the reward center of the brain because its function is to identify and respond to different activities and stimulus you encounter that are rewarding.
 Certain things in your daily life cause a release of natural feel-good chemicals like serotonin, endorphins, and dopamine.
 Eating, sleeping, good conversations, and warm hugs are some of the things that release those chemicals.
 Your limbic system learns that those things are good for you and encourages you to do them again through mild cravings.
 This response teaches us to repeat things that help us survive and stay healthy.

 However, drugs like heroin, cocaine, and alcohol also cause a relapse or excitement of those chemicals in a way that is much more profound than your typical everyday occurrences.
 Your limbic system is tricked into thinking the drug is extremely beneficial to you and creates powerful cravings.
-This response is the heart of the disease of addiction and takes time and effort to correct.

 Are you struggling with addiction?Get the help you need and deserve!Let our treatment experts call you today.